 Additionally, maxed-out credit cards can be a red flag to creditors and lenders, who may see them as a sign you’re in financial trouble.

 If you’ve found yourself struggling with credit card debt and are worried it’s impacting your credit, don’t panic – there’s a way out.
-Pick one of these strategies that have helped many people pay off credit card debt.

 The avalanche strategy is a popular way to eliminate credit card debt.
 It focuses on paying off credit cards with the highest APR first in order to save as much as you can on interest.

-“So, if you have one credit card with a 15% interest rate and another with an 18% interest rate, you would pay off the debt accumulated on the 18% credit card first,” explains Freya Kuka, founder of personal finance blog Collecting Cents.
+“So, if you have one credit card with a 15% interest rate and another with an 18% interest rate, you would pay off the debt accumulated on the 18% credit card first,” explains Freya Kuka, founder of the personal finance blog Collecting Cents.
 It saves you money in the long run to eliminate the most wasteful recurring payments first.
 “This method works well for disciplined people who want to be debt-free with the most effective strategy.”

-Make sure you’re still making minimum payments on your lower interest credit cards as well, to avoid late fees and damage to your credit.
+Make sure you’re still making minimum payments on your lower-interest credit cards as well, to avoid late fees and damage to your credit.
 Missed payments and unpaid debts will remain on your credit report for seven years.

 Paying off credit card debt can be mentally exhausting.
 You may feel like you’re spending a big chunk of your income trying to eliminate it, yet all of your accounts are still showing a balance.

 If you’re worried this might make you lose motivation, consider using the snowball method.
 It works by the same principle as the avalanche method, but instead of focusing on high-interest credit card debt, you concentrate on paying off the cards with the lowest balances first.